BardoQi/Sight/README.md

 ##### CombineItem::getItemValue($field_name,$offset = 0, $alias = null)

-Get the value of a item.
+Get the value of an item.

 * param $field_name

-The name of the field you wnat to read
+The name of the field you want to read

 * $offset